ubaldot/dymoval/docs/source/model_validation.rst

  More on Model Validation
 ##########################

-In this Section we attempt at providing more insights on model validation.
-But let's repeat again the overall validation process:
+The model validation process happens in four steps:

 #. **Design a Set of Experiments**: Define a set of experiments to be carried
    out on the target environment, also known as the :ref:`doe` (*DoE*).
-This involves specifying the set of stimuli (*input*) to be given to the target environment.
+This involves specifying the set of stimuli (*input*) to be applied on the target environment.

-#. **Run Experiments on the Target Environment**: Execute the experiments
+#. **Collect Measurements**: Execute the experiments designed in step 1 on the
-   designed in step 1 on the target environment and log its response.
+   target environment and collect the response.
 The combination of the input signals and the target environment's response is referred to as the *measurement dataset* (or simply dataset).
 Due to sensors may be noisy, sampled at different rate, log intermittently, etc., you may need to :ref:`clean-up your measurements dataset <create_dataset>`.

-#. **Run the Same Experiments on Your Model**: Conduct the exact same
+#. **Generate Simulation Data**: Conduct the exact same experiments defined in
-   experiments defined in step 1 on your model and :ref:`log its response
-   <simulate_model>`.
-The response of your model is referred to as the
+   step 1 on your model and :ref:`log its response <simulate_model>` and collect its response.
+Such a response is referred to as the simulation results.
-   simulation results.

 #. **Evaluate the Results**: :ref:`Assess <validation_session>` how "close"
    the simulation results from step 3 are to the logged responses from step 2